 When you start a new job, you fill out a Form W-4 that tells your employer how much of your income should go to your tax liability.
 As a result, a certain amount of federal income tax is withheld from your paycheck each pay period.

-If you are having too much income withheld for taxes, you will get a refund when you file your next return.
-But if you have too little withheld, you will owe the IRS at tax time – and you might even have to pay a penalty for it.
+If you have too much income withheld for taxes, you will get a refund when you file your next return.
+If you have too little withheld, you will owe the IRS at tax time – and you might even have to pay a penalty for it.

 When should I check my withholdings?

 Anytime your personal or financial situation changes, you’ll want to make sure you are having enough income tax withheld from your paycheck.
 Here are five reasons you would need to give your W-4 an update.